 With the U.S. economy still in the throes of recession, the new Brougham was not heavily promoted and Cadillac’s contract with Farina apparently called for only 100 cars per year.
 Total production for 1959 was actually 99, followed by 101 of the mildly restyled 1960 version.
 We don’t know if Cadillac made money on them or not, but given their unique glass, trim, and exterior sheet metal, as well as the cost of transatlantic shipping, it seems unlikely.

-Historian Maurice Hendry says that by mid-1959 the Brougham’s days were numbered.
+By mid-1959, the Brougham’s days were numbered.
 Ford had already given up on the Mark II, rolling the Continental brand back into Lincoln.
-The Brougham was dropped after the 1960 model year, although retired GM designer Pierre Ollier says its styling had a strong influence on Cadillac’s 1961 line.
+The Eldorado Brougham was dropped after the 1960 model year, although retired GM designer Pierre Ollier says its styling had a strong influence on Cadillac’s 1961 line.
 The Eldorado Seville hardtop was dropped at the same time, leaving the convertible, which survived through the 1966 model year.

 THE XP-715 AND XP-727